bwlabToronto/MLV_toolbox/README.md

 - AOF (step c)
 - skeleton (step d)

-For a runnable matlab live code (.mlx) with more examples to run, please refer to the [script](https://github.com/bwlabToronto/MLV_toolbox/blob/main/Demos/getMedialAxis.mlx).
+For a runnable Matlab live code (.mlx) with more examples to run, please refer to the [script](https://github.com/bwlabToronto/MLV_toolbox/blob/main/Demos/getMedialAxis.mlx).